 - Stage 4 Earth and space – how scientific understandings influence choices.

 Undertaking personal actions that reduce waste such as not littering, recycling, bringing low waste lunches and re-usable containers are actions that contribute to healthy and safe lifestyles and communities in support of the PDHPE syllabus.

-Environmental sustainability – Schools involvement in the return and earn - container deposit scheme by Schools Infrastructure NSW.
+Environmental sustainability – Schools involvement in the return and earn - container deposit scheme by Schools Infrastructure NSW (staff only).

 Waste as art by NSW Department of Education provides a valuable and practical toolkit that explores waste reduction and other environmental issues through visual arts.

 War on waste – digibook by ABC Education provides a series of clips from the ABC documentary War on Waste Series 1.